 In 2005, Dale Anderson, who lives on Kiawah’s west end, was the first homeowner on the island to have his yard designated as an NWF certified wildlife habitat.
-Now dozens more, including some at schools and other facilities, are located on the island.
+Now dozens more are located at single-family homes on the island.
 “I’m proud to share my yard with bobcats,” Anderson says.

 Last January, a bobcat heralded the New Year for Anderson.
 “I glanced out my kitchen window on New Year’s morning,” he says, “and at the end of my driveway was a bobcat, just standing there and looking at me.
 In another minute or two, the cat, a female, was joined by her several-month-old kitten.
 She gave it a signal to come out of the woods that seemed to say ‘get your tail over here.’
 Then they both disappeared around the side of the garage.”

 Anderson’s sighting is one of hundreds made on Kiawah every year, says Bill Lacey, manager of The Sanctuary, a 255-room hotel that’s an island centerpiece, with its grounds serving as an NWF certified habitat.
 “Bobcats are often seen along the edges of our driveways and sometimes much closer to the hotel,” Lacey says.
 “One evening we had a bobcat stroll across The Sanctuary’s Grand Lawn, which overlooks the ocean.
 The cat looked like it might have owned the place.”

 Folks on Kiawah might see a bobcat just about anywhere, Jordan says.
 One family arrived home at the end of a day and surprised a bobcat in their front yard.
 The cat jumped out of a swaying palm and bolted for the shade.
 “I don’t know who was more startled,” Jordan says, “the people or the cat.”